Fantasy-Boss/9anime-Downloader/readme.md

 This script is dedicated to those anime suckers out there. **Long Live Anime.**

-This is a personal Project.
 Any kind of feedback would be helpful.
 Post any Issues or Suggestions here - [Github](https://github.com/Fantasy-Boss/9anime-Downloader/issues/new).

 If you want to support me then you can **[Buy me a coffee](https://www.buymeacoffee.com/FantasyBoss)**.
 &nbsp;

+You can also try - [9anime Watch-List Custom Filter](https://greasyfork.org/en/scripts/452695-9anime-watch-list-custom-filter).

 * * *